IrinaSTA/swiftcards/README.md

 Tests are all currently passing and test coverage is 91.2%.

 ## Linting
-Linting is built in to Xcode, once you have built the app click the `issue navigator` icon to see any linting errors, these shows as yellow warnings like this:
+Linting is done via SwiftLint, and is triggered automatically on building.
+Once you have installed dependencies and built the app click the `issue navigator` icon to see any linting errors, these shows as yellow warnings like this:

 ![alt text](./Cards.xcassets/linting.png)